 - Empowerment: Have the power and ability to make decisions and implement change in their lives and the lives of other people

 - Mannerly: Demonstrate good manners in every situation

 - Self-reliant: Be confident in the ability to support oneself

 In addition to changing the lives of residents, Basiwa says, the Manila Children’s Home has the potential to impact the community around it: “People can learn that there are times when the local government is not sufficient to provide for a large population of children under their care, and external help is needed in order to be effective in helping these children.
-We are hoping our community will see this and be encouraged to support and become involved with the home.”
+Our community has seen what we are doing and has supported the work we are doing in the home.”